Skip to content

 Phase 5: Auto-label (heuristic relevance scoring)

-Phase 7: Assemble into train/eval JSONL
+Phase 7: Assemble canonical/Qwen/encoder splits

 Phase 8: Validate dataset quality

---output-dir data \
+--output-dir data/v3 \

---teacher-base-url https://api.groq.com/openai/v1
+--teacher-base-url http://localhost:8000/v1

 Key design decisions